willsam100/Presentations/Intro To Xamarin for F#/slides/index.md

         | DeleteListing of ListingId
         | ToggleShowRemoved

-     Msg =
+     and Msg =
         | RequestAction of RequestAction
-        | RequestCompleted of Update
+        | RequestCompleted of RequestCompleted
         | ChangePage of ChangePage
         | Loop